IMOitself/IMOitself/README.md

 <details>
 <summary>
-see projects . . .
+SEE PROJECTS . . .

 </summary>